Sohyo/Using-Confidential-Data-for-NMT/README.md

 # Using Confidential Data for NMT Domain Adaptation

+This is the page for the datasets used for the paper _Using Confidential Data for NMT Domain Adaptation_.
 All the original parallel corpora are from [OPUS](https://opus.nlpl.eu/).

 We chose **EMEA**, **GNOME** and **JRC-Acquis** domains for German to English.